 An interesting fact: you cannot make flour tortillas the way the mexicans do without true lard without the additives.
 This is from the Mexican cooking and as he said you can make them but not the same.

 Coconut oil is high in saturated fat.
 Since I've been diagnosed with high cholesterol, my doctor advised me to cook with canola oil instead of vegetable oil.
 Canola oil is lower in saturated fat then vegetable oil.
 The next time you go shopping read the ingredient labels on the bottles and compare the ingredients.
 I don't eat a lot of fried foods because of the high cholesterol, and take medication to keep the cholesterol down.
-A doctor would highly recommend baking or broiling instead of frying.
-Fried foods will eventually clog your arteries, and could result in heart problems.
-I make all my own salad dressings and use canola oil as one of the ingredients when making Italian dressing, etc.

 Why don't you do an internet search on cooking oils and see what information you can get from the websites?